fbgallet/roam-extension-live-ai-assistant/README.md

 #### **Versatile retrieval**:

 Ask Your Graph is an agent with tools to search for nodes that meet the conditions you provide in natural language.
+Simply write your natural language query in any block and run Ask Your Graph agent from the Context menu or command panels.
+Or enable the corresponding tool in the Chat panel and the chat agent will recognize if your prompt is a graph query or not by itself!

-These conditions can be:
+The conditions in a query to Ask your graph can be:

 - text or exact "quotes",
 - page references,